desbma/sacad/README.md

 ## Adding cover sources

-Adding a new cover source is very easy if you speak Python, you need to inherit the `CoverSource` class and implement the following methods:
+Adding a new cover source is very easy if you are a Python developer, you need to inherit the `CoverSource` class and implement the following methods:

 * `getSearchUrl(self, album, artist)`
 * `parseResults(self, api_data)`